JLW-7/wally-c/README.md

 ## Overview

-**Wally** is a warm, reliable voice assistant in the shape of a penguin, developed as an improved version of the [Penguin Pi reminder assisstant](https://github.com/JLW-7/Penguin-Pi).
+**Wally** is a warm, reliable voice assistant in the shape of a penguin.
 It is designed to help users with reminders, productivity, daily conversations, and emotional support — all packed into a portable ESP32-based device.

 > [!NOTE]
-> Wally is currently a prototype and not yet available for purchase, public use or distribution.
+> Wally is currently a prototype and not yet available for purchase, public use or distribution (but will soon be!).
 Check out its demo below and stay tuned for updates!

 ---